-Project 1 (group): 25%

-Project 2 (group): 60%

-In-class presentation (individual): 5%
+- Project 2 (group): 60% - In-class presentation (individual): 10%

-Class participation: 5%

-Completion of course evaluation: 5%

 Each student will be expected to make one in-class presentation on a topic relevant to the course.
 The class participation grade will be based on attendance as well as participation in discussions and activities in the class.
-Each student is also required to complete the course evaluation at the end of the semester.